BEHIND THE UFO SCENES

 combinations of these

-languages when decrypted (I decoded one of them myself)
+of Earthly languages (usually English) when decrypted (I decoded one of them myself)

 They are amazed that a landing circle is exactly 10 feet across!
 One researcher even said